Skip to content

 Mute Time Type

-Supports customizing the start and end times for muting, or quickly setting it to 1 hour, 6 hours, 12 hours, 1 day, or 1 week.
+Supports customizing the mute start time and end time, or quickly setting it to 1 hour, 6 hours, 12 hours, 1 day, or 1 week.

-1. Select the start time and duration for muting;
+1. Select the mute start time and duration.

-2. Select the mute cycle from a certain moment;
+2. Select the mute cycle starting from a certain moment.

-3. Select the expiration time for muting.
-You can choose to repeat forever based on the above time or repeat until a specific moment.
+3. Select the mute expiration time.
+You can choose to repeat forever according to the above time or repeat until a specific moment.

 Recover Incident

-• To recover a single rule, you can click the button on the right side of the rule or go to the Monitor settings, or manually recover it.
+• To recover a single rule, you can do so via the button on the right side of the rule, or go to the Monitor settings, or recover it manually.

 • If you click "Recover All", all abnormal incidents in the current list will be recovered, and you can choose whether to associate Issues.